CDCgov/MIRA-NF/README.md

    -profile singularity,local \ these profiles must be used in this case --input samplesheet.csv \ <RUN_PATH>/samplesheet.csv described above --outdir <OUTDIR> \ The <RUN_PATH> described above.
-Your fastq_folder and samplesheet.csv should be in here --e <EXPERIMENT_TYPE> \ options: Flu-ONT, SC2-Spike-Only-ONT, Flu_Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
+Your fastq_folder and samplesheet.csv should be in here --e <EXPERIMENT_TYPE> \ options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
    --p <PRIMER_SHEMA> (optional) \ options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
    --process_q <QUEUE> (optional) \ provide queue name if hpc profile has been selected --email <EMAIL_ADDRESS> (optional) \ provide an email if you would like to receive an email with the irma summary upon completion